 Many surgical procedures deliberately introduce foreign bodies either in the form of hemostatic clips (most common), stents, valve replacements, pacing boxes, catheters, etc. or accidentally when a surgical instrument or surgical pack is inadvertently left in situ.

 Ingested foreign bodies range from pediatric patients placing objects in their mouths, to mental-health-related self-harm, to bones stuck in the pharynx or gastrointestinal tract.
 Coins account for 70% of pediatric ingested foreign bodies and will typically become ‘stuck’ at the level of the cricopharyngeus muscle 8,14.

-Plastic bread clips are diagnostically challenging, the limited literature on this foreign body suggests they are invisible on both plain radiography and CT, and the rigid shape can cause bowel perforations or gastrointestinal hemorrhage 15,16.
+Plastic bread clips are diagnostically challenging.
+The limited literature on this foreign body suggests they are invisible on both plain radiography and CT.
+The rigid shape can cause bowel perforations or gastrointestinal hemorrhage 15,16.

 Drug packing is a well-documented form of foreign body.
 Often drugs are placed within condoms, or wrapped in foil, latex or cellophane, then swallowed or inserted anally or vaginally.
 These should be considered hazardous to the patient until evacuated due to the possibility of the containment method rupturing.